Police Beat for May 29, 2020

 Andrew Stephen Weedman, 25, 2200 block of S. Tamiami Trail, Venice.
 Charge: out-of-county warrant from Charlotte County: violation of probation: possession or use of drug paraphernalia.
 Bond: $1,200.

-Edward Robert Byrnes, 63, 6000 block of Merrill St., North Port.
+Edward Robert Byrnes, 63, 6000 block of Merrill Street, North Port.
 Charge: nine counts of probation violation: withholding information from a prescriber; probation violation: petty theft.
 Bond: none.

 Post a comment as